lofcz/LlmTornado/README.md

     }
 };

-chat.AppendMessage(ChatMessageRole.System, "You are a helpful assistant");
+chat.AppendMessage(ChatMessageRoles.System, "You are a helpful assistant");
 Guid msgId = Guid.NewGuid();
-chat.AppendMessage(ChatMessageRole.User, "What is the weather like today in Prague?", msgId);
+chat.AppendMessage(ChatMessageRoles.User, "What is the weather like today in Prague?", msgId);

 await chat.StreamResponseRich(msgId, (x) =>
 {